Victoria Kelly (New Zealand composer): Career

 Kelly has composed over twenty film and television soundtracks, primarily in New Zealand.
-These include soundtracks for: Under the Mountain, Out of the Blue, Black Sheep, and Realiti.
+These include soundtracks for Under the Mountain, Out of the Blue, Black Sheep, and Realiti.
 In 2007, she received a NZ Screen Award for her soundtrack for the television series Maddigan's Quest.

-As well as her composition and orchestration work, Kelly was the featured vocalist for the song Beautiful Skin the New Zealand group Strawpeople.
+As well as her composition and orchestration work, Kelly was the featured vocalist for the song Beautiful Skin with the New Zealand group Strawpeople.
 She was also the musical director of the opening ceremony for the 2011 Rugby World Cup.
 She was a member of The Bellbirds with Don McGlashan, Sean Donnelly, and Sandy Mill.
 In 2014, she was appointed as the NZ Members Manager of APRA AMCOS NZ.
-She also acted in Being Eve and short film Charlie's Box.
+She also acted in Being Eve and the short film Charlie's Box.

-Musicians, film, and television directors that Kelly has worked with, in addition to those mentioned above, include: Neil Finn, The New Zealand Symphony Orchestra, The Auckland Philharmonia, The New Zealand String Quartet, Anika Moa, Shapeshifter, Harry Sinclair, Peter Jackson, Jonathan King, and Robert Sarkies.
+Musicians, film, and television directors that Kelly has worked with, in addition to those mentioned above, include Neil Finn, The New Zealand Symphony Orchestra, The Auckland Philharmonia, The New Zealand String Quartet, Anika Moa, Shapeshifter, Harry Sinclair, Peter Jackson, Jonathan King, and Robert Sarkies.

-Kelly has been nominated for awards including: ARPA Silver Scroll, Aotearoa Film and Television Awards, and TV Guide New Zealand Television Awards.
+Kelly has been nominated for awards including the ARPA Silver Scroll, Aotearoa Film and Television Awards, and TV Guide New Zealand Television Awards.